darkweak/souin/cache/surrogate/specification.md

 *  Cache: The system that will store the resources, handle then incoming requests and try to serve the content matching a key if it already has in his storage.

+This specification defines the following key parameter:

+stored       = sf-boolean
+bypass       = sf-boolean
+detail       = sf-token / sf-string

+## The stored directive
+"stored", when true, indicates that the key has been stored and can be used and will be treated while passed in a PURGE request.
+"stored" and "bypass" are exclusive; only one of them should appear on each list member.

+## The bypass directive
+"bypass", when true, indicates that the key has not been stored because it was not satisfied by the validation rules.

+## The detail directive
+"detail", allows implementations to convey additional information of why the server didn't store the key; for example, implementation-specific states.

+For example:

+Surrogate-Keys: abc;bypass;details=PRESENT, def;bypass;details=NOT_ALLOWED

 # Invalidation

 The invalidation mechanism is trigger by sending a `PURGE` request to the API endpoint.